-Management of Food and Beverage Operations (HP4N 48)
+Management of Food and Beverage Operations (J47G 48)

-This 3-credit Unit is designed to give students the opportunity to put into practice knowledge, understanding and skills gained in a range of operational areas and to enable them to demonstrate competence in managing a realistic food and beverage activity.
+This 3-credit unit is designed to give students the opportunity to put into practice knowledge, understanding and skills gained in a range of operational areas and to enable them to demonstrate competence in managing a realistic food and beverage activity.

-For Outcome 1 students are required to develop an operational plan for a food and beverage service.
+For Outcome 1 students are required to develop an operational plan for a substantial realistic food and beverage event for a minimum of 30 covers.

-For Outcome 2 students will manage the implementation of the operational plan.
+For Outcome 2 students will manage the implementation of the operational plan for the food and beverage event developed for Outcome 1.

-In Outcome 3, students will critically evaluate the effectiveness of the operational plan.
+In Outcome 3, students will critically evaluate the effectiveness of their planning and implementation of the food and beverage event.